-The Haynes Family Awards were created in 2003 to provide ACES James Scholars with the opportunity to be recognized for their literary talents through insightful storytelling.
+The Haynes Family Awards were created in 2003 to provide ACES James Scholars and ACES Chancellor's Scholars with the opportunity to be recognized for their literary talents through insightful storytelling.
 The Honors Program administers two Haynes Family Award writing competitions each year.
 During the fall semester, the Carol A. Haynes Sophomore Achievement Award is presented in December, and during the spring semester, the Leander J. M. Haynes Humanities Book Prize is presented in May.

-These essays need to be submitted by October 31 to Susan Schmall-Ross in ACES Academic Programs (firstname.lastname@example.org).
+These essays need to be submitted by the third Monday in October to Susan Schmall-Ross in ACES Academic Programs (firstname.lastname@example.org).
 The names of the writers are concealed, and a unique number is assigned to each essay to ensure an impartial evaluation by the Selection Committee.
 The essays are evaluated based on their exposition of valuable life lessons that the writers learned as freshmen.
 The winner of the essay competition will receive a scholarship prize and a copy of L. Frank Baum's classic fantasy novella, The Life and Adventures of Santa Claus (1902), which was one of Mrs. Haynes' favorite books during her childhood days.

 The essays are evaluated by the Selection Committee after the submission deadline, and the presentation of the award to the recipient takes place in early December.